witt3rd/claude-plugins/plugins/azkg/commands/conform-note.md

 - Read the specified note file
 - Identify existing sections and their purpose
+- Analyze the content to identify:
+  - The central question the note addresses
+  - Domain areas and their questions
+  - Specific questions within each section
 - Preserve all valuable content

 ### 2. Fix YAML Frontmatter